AnkurMali/LRA-E/README.md

 * compute_output:- gives you set of post and preactivations for the model.
 * backward :- will help you calculating backpropogation gradients and one step of SGD[Can be replaced with any TF optimizer].
 * compute_lra_update :- Will compute LRA_updates

+We will be updating this repo to add more examples and also optimal training rules for LRA.